Divorce for CEOs and Executives

-Corporate executives have access to private transportation such as private jets and cars.
+Corporate executives often have access to private transportation such as private jets and cars.
 If not, then often they can own a sizable amount of airline miles acquired throughout their executive career (and marriage).
 These must all be disclosed and divided in the divorce as well.

 While the SEC does require reporting for any proposed sales of the company shares, it requires only minimal reporting when it comes to disclosing “personal matters” such as a divorce or illness.

 Texas Divorce Considerations

 As Texas is a community property state and there is often a great deal involved in a corporate entity being divided in a Texas divorce, it is vital that a CEO or other corporate executive seek competent legal counsel well-versed in the intricacies that come with such a division of property.
 In divorce, your stock options, bonuses, and the value of the company is at stake.

-CEO, C-Suite Executive?
-Need a Divorce?
+C-Suite Executive or CEO in Need of a Divorce?
 Call Today!

-The Ramos Law Group, PLLC has experience in handling corporate-entity concerns in a Texas divorce, and the attorneys focus on handling the intricate details of the divorce while our esteemed clients can continue to focus on their corporate responsibilities and other important aspects of their life.
+The Ramos Law Group, PLLC has experience in handling corporate-entity concerns in Texas divorces, and the attorneys focus on handling the intricate details of the divorce while our esteemed clients can continue to focus on their corporate responsibilities and other important aspects of their life.